eagle-io/docs/source/api/resources/owners.rst

 `````````````````
 Administrators can be included in the update request.
 This will replace existing administrators.

-If the user (email address) does not already exist a new user profile will be created and a *profileActivateUrl* will be returned so the user profile can be finalized by navigating to the url in a web browser.
+If the user email address does not already exist in the system, a new user profile will be created and *profileActivateUrl* will be returned in the response.
+Use the *notify=TRUE* :ref:`argument <api-owners-update-args>` to automatically send a welcome email to newly created users (or use the `profileActivateUrl` to manually complete the user profile setup).

 When adding a new user (profile does not exist) you can optionally include attributes: *name*, *phone*, *timezone*, *timezoneAdjustForDst* and *timeFormat*.

 .. note::